-Athabasca is an intermediate liquids weighted producer with a position in three of Alberta's most active resource plays: the oil sands, Montney and Duvernay.
+Athabasca is an intermediate liquids weighted producer with a position in two of Alberta's most active resource plays: the oil sands and Duvernay Shale.
 The Company is organized into a Thermal Oil Division and a Light Oil Division.
-As at December 31, 2022, our principal properties in the Thermal Oil Division include the Leismer and Hangingstone producing projects and longer term development leases including Corner (a top tier extension of the Leismer field) and Dover West.
-The Light Oil Division includes the Greater Placid area and the Greater Kaybob area near the Town of Fox Creek in northwestern Alberta.
+As at December 31, 2023, our principal properties in the Thermal Oil Division include the Leismer and Hangingstone producing projects and longer term development leases including Corner (a top tier extension of the Leismer field) and Dover West.
+The Light Oil Division's principal asset is located in the Greater Kaybob area near the Town of Fox Creek in northwestern Alberta.